Auwers (crater)

 Auwers is a small lunar impact crater located in the Montes Haemus mountain range at the south edge of Mare Serenitatis.
-It is named after German astronomer Arthur Auwers.
 It lies southeast of the crater Menelaus.
-The irregular rim of Auwers has a gap at the north-northwest edge, which allowed lava flows to reach the crater floor and flood the interior.
+The altitude of the rim varies from 2.2 km in the northeast down to a few hundred meters in the north and northwest.
+There is a gap at the north-northwest edge, which apparently was filled with the lava flows that flood the interior.

+This crater is named after German astronomer Arthur Auwers (1838-1915).
+Its designation was formally adopted by the International Astronomical Union in 1935.
+Its name was introduced into lunar nomenclature by Johann N. Krieger and Rudolf König in 1912.